ckRobinson/multi-column-markdown/README.md

 This release fixes the export to PDF functionality that was missing as well as fixing some other input and render bugs that had slipped by testing.
 - Native Obsidian PDF export now working.
 To render a multi-column region to a pdf you must export from the preview view and not edit view.
 - Fixed a bug where task list checkboxes were sending their on-click event to the wrong item.
     - This has been tested with native checkboxes as well as the tasks plugin and seems to work fine as far as I could tell.
-There may be compatability issues in other locations.
+There may be compatibility issues in other locations.
 - Fixed bug where iFrames within a multi-column region would constantly reload itself causing it to flash.

 ### **0.4.3**